 Your statement above places the two witnesses in the first half of the 70th week when Israel is at relative peace.
 You're claiming that the witnesses come into play before Israel even begins their daily sacrifices again.

 Your claim means: as soon as we see the two witnesses, we'll know the 70th week has begun.
+Yeshua told us to watch for the abomination, not the witnesses.
 It also means that they will be killed 1,260 days later - the midpoint.
 It also means that the Antichrist kills them at the same time he sets up the abomination at the midpoint.
 This would also mean that the midpoint marks the end of the second woe (see below).
 It means the third woe begins the same day as the abomination.
-You’re going from Daniel’s midpoint (the abomination) to the second/third woe all occurring on the same day.
-None of this works.

 The two witnesses are present during the reign of Antichrist in the second half of the 70th week.

-The two witnesses are contextually tied to the Sanctuary, the altar, and those who worship in it (Rev 11:1).
+The two witnesses arrival is contextually tied to the Sanctuary, the altar, and those who worship in it (Rev 11:1).
 These are being measured/counted prior to the abomination being setup - it’s about to be desolated.
-This measurement occurs elsewhere in Scripture also - it’s symbolic of God’s presence returning at some point.
+This measurement is symbolic, and occurs elsewhere in Scripture also - it’s symbolic of coming destruction and God’s presence returning at some point.
+This occurs before the witnesses.

-The two witnesses are also tied to: Gentiles will trample the holy city for 42 months (Rev 11:2).
+The two witnesses are also contextually tied to: Gentiles will trample the holy city for 42 months (Rev 11:2).
 It has been noted that John's use of "42 months" is directing us specifically to the deeds of Satan and his children.
-The only other time "42 months" is used is in Revelation 13 concerning the Antichrist and the second half.
+The only other time "42 months" is used by John, concerns the Antichrist (Rev 13:5) and the second half.

 Next, we see "I will give authority" to my two witnesses for 1,260 days (Rev 11:3).